genomicsengland/vcf-dedup/README.md

       - if there is a tie again, it selects an arbitrary variant
     * Greater number of allele calls
       - if there is a tie, it selects the variant with the highest allele frequency
+      - if there is a tie again, it selects the variant with the highest variant calling quality
       - if there is a tie again, it selects an arbitrary variant

 The output VCF should not contain any duplicate.